The Greatest Guide To Dry Tortugas, Florida

 Closing Thoughts

-If I’ve not convinced you yet to visit Dry Tortugas, I’m not sure you can be convinced!
-This set of islands is unlike anything else in Florida.
-And it houses one of the most fascinating forts in America.
+If I haven’t convinced you to visit Dry Tortugas yet, I’m not sure you can be convinced!
+This set of islands is unlike anything else in Florida, and it houses one of the most fascinating forts in America.
 It might be expensive to get there, but it’s worth it.
+It’s a popular tourist destination, but it’s packed with history and unmatched clear water.
+It’s also one of Florida’s most unique experiences.
+Soaking in the warm waters and exploring the reef is paradise!

 What did I miss, and what would you add?
 Why do you love Dry Tortugas – comment below!